SuperGummy/CS309-WarChess/README.md

 # CS309-WarChess

 This repository contains the front end code of a Warchess game -SUSTechtopia which we made for our Project of course CS309.
-The code is in C# and we implement it with the unity engine, the back end code is written in java which is currently not open-sourced.
+The code is in C# and we implement it with the unity engine(version 2021.3.9f1), the back end code is written in java which is currently not open-sourced.

 Followings are some screen-shots from the game and some brief descriptions.